T

-EducateMe explains who instructional designers are, what they do, the skills you need, and steps on how to become an instructional designer.
-Even if you are already an educational designer, this article will help you improve your skills to stay on top of your game.
+Read on to know more about the instructional designers are, what they do, the skills you need, and steps on how to become an instructional designer.

 What is an Instructional Designer?

 These professionals work with online academies, corporate entities, and other educational institutions to help them achieve their training objectives.
-For instance, if a company wants to train its employees, an Instructional designer will draw the learning guides for each relevant skill.
-He also determines which employees should take certain courses and what form the training will take.
+In particular, if a company wants to train its employees, an Instructional designer will draw the learning guides for each relevant skill.
+They also determine which employees should take certain courses and what form the training will take.

 What Does an Instructional Designer Do?